Spring Sing 65 COVID-19 Vaccination Requirements

 COVID-19 Recommendations

-AACA strongly encourages all event attendees to consider testing for COVID-19 prior to coming to Spring Sing 65, either a COVID-19 PCR test performed by a medical provider within 72 hours or a COVID-19 rapid antigen test taken within 6 hours of arrival.
+AACA strongly encourages all event attendees to consider testing for COVID-19 before coming to Spring Sing 66, either a COVID-19 PCR test performed by a medical provider within 72 hours or a COVID-19 rapid antigen test taken within 6 hours of arrival.

 AACA strongly encourages all event attendees to mask at all times, except when eating or drinking.

-AACA strongly recommends attendees to social distance and mask while traveling to and from Spring Sing 65 and while visiting the surrounding area.
+AACA strongly recommends attendees observe social distancing and mask while traveling to and from Spring Sing 66 and while visiting the surrounding area.

 News and Updates